lavaeater/turbo-rocket-ultra/README.md

 Take the effect we have added to assets and add it to the game.
 Would make a world of difference.

 ### Zombies throwing projectiles
-Have zombies / enemies throwing projectiles and / or
+Have zombies / enemies throwing projectiles to add to the hectice nature of the game.

 ## Not replacing Box2D with JBump
 Whaat?
 Not for now, at least.
 I have Box2D working nicely and I'm very happy with performance etc. What I will do now is try to instead work on the 2D / 3D projection of the game - partly because I think that the look and feel of a game is completely central to playability.
 So, I have thrown items, well, they should fall to the ground. implementing that tiny, tiny feature would make the game look insanely good.
 Or at least better